Fire Prevention Week 2021 (Oct. 3 - 9)

 CO alarms also have a battery backup.
 Choose one that is listed with a testing laboratory.
 For the best protection, use combination smoke and carbon monoxide alarms that are interconnected throughout the home.
 These can be installed by a qualified electrician, so that when one sounds, they all sound.
 This ensures you can hear the alarm no matter where in your home the alarm originates.

-- Never leave cooking unattended, stay in the kitchen when you are frying, grilling, broiling or boiling food
+· Stay in the kitchen when you are frying, grilling, broiling, or boiling food.

-- Always keep an oven mitt and lid nearby when cooking.
-If a small grease fire starts in a pan, smother the flames by carefully sliding the lid over the pan
+· If a small grease fire starts in a pan, smother the flames by carefully sliding a lid over the pan.

-- Use the stove’s back burners whenever possible and turn pot handles inward to reduce the risk of pots being knocked over
+· Use back burners whenever possible and turn pot handles inward to reduce the risk of pots being knocked over.

 · Keep potholders, oven mitts, wooden utensils, and other items that can burn, away from your stovetop.